WojciechMula/ternary-logic/README.rst

 __ http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html

 I extracted these functions and created application which generates SSE and AVX2 code.
-List of function is in the file ``py/intel.txt``, I also put there more details.
+List of function is in the file ``py/data/intel.txt``, I also put there more details.
+Later I manually optimized some of these function.
+And in the end I developed a program which found many better representations of functions for both Intel and AMD flavours of SIMD ISA.

 Usage